zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ## Configuring your service

-To configure your service, provide default service configuration in the `service-configuration.yml` file located in your service source tree resources directory.
+To configure your service, create configuration file `service-configuration.yml`.
+Place this file in your service source tree resources directory.
+The default path for java application is `src/main/resources`.
+The `service-configuration.yml` file is used to set application properties and eureka metadata.
+Application properties are for your service runtime.
+For example, `ssl` section to specify keystore and trustore.
+Eureka metadata is for registration with API Mediation Layer.

 **Note:** To externalize service onboarding configuration, see: [Externalizing onboarding configuration](onboard-plain-java-enabler-external-configuration.md).